tomgxz/Kraken/REPORT.md

   - The header displays "Settings" to inform the user of what page they are on.
   - Settings navigation options, a list of links that separate different categories of settings
   > The links include:
-  >- Public Profile - settings that dictate how your profile will appear to other people, such as name, profile picture, and bio.
+  >- Public Profile - settings that dictate how the user's profile will appear to other users, such as name, profile picture, and bio.
-  >- Account - account based settings, most of which have warnings next to them, such as change username, export account data, archive account and delete account.
+  >- Account - account-based settings, most of which have warnings next to them, such as change username, export account data, archive account, and delete account.
-  >- Appearance & Accessibility - Accessibility settings such as high contrast mode, and utility settings such as tab preference for writing code.
+  >- Appearance & Accessibility - Accessibility settings such as high contrast mode and utility settings such as tab preference for writing code.
-  >- My Websites - A table of the users websites.
+  >- My Websites - A table of the user's websites.
 Contains a link to the website, how large the size of the website is, the name of the site, and its privacy status.
-  >- Custom Code & Elements - A beta option for storing custom code and elements, in a similar fashion to the above website menu.
+  >- Custom Code & Elements - A beta option for storing custom code and elements in a similar fashion to the above website menu.
   >- Help and Documentation - Documentation and a help guide for the application.

   - The options content window will display content based on what is selected in the settings navigation options.